-Trekking permit is getting unavoidable these days due to strict regulations.
-Before going to any trek, you should know every type of permit you need to have.
-Most of the time there will be two or three permits; one will belong to conservation area or national park.
-Another will be Trekkers Information Management System (TIMS) card and the last one is for any restricted area entry permit.
+Permits and its charges are other factors adding to Trekking In Nepal Costs.
+A trekking permit is getting unavoidable these days due to strict regulations.
+Before going on any trek, you should know every type of permit you need to have.
+Most of the time there will be two or three permits; one will belong to a conservation area or national park.
+Another will be the Trekkers Information Management System (TIMS) card and the last one is for any restricted area entry permit.

 Treks in Annapurna, Khumbu, and Langtang only require national park entry tickets(USD 20-40 for a single entry) and a TIMS card.
 There are two types of TIMS cards: green (for independent trekkers-USD 20) and blue (for trekkers who are part of a group with a guide-USD 10).

 Make sure to bring the insurance documentation and passport-sized photographs for applying.
 Trekkers should legally acquire TIMS cards before they enter any trekking route or region.
 TIMS cards are available both in Kathmandu and Pokhara.